 We offer free online English lessons to asylum seekers and refugees in York and the surrounding area to improve their English skills in order to be able to access services and the community of our city more easily.

-We offer a range of year-round short courses and summer schools in York for groups of students or staff from partner universities around the world.
-If you're from a partner university and you'd like to develop a bespoke course we'd welcome the opportunity to work with you and discuss your specific requirements.
+We offer a year-round short courses and summer schools in York for groups of students or staff from universities around the world.
+If you'd like to develop a bespoke short course for your students or staff we'd welcome the opportunity to work with you and discuss your specific requirements.

 Our courses are designed to provide participants with an international experience in an increasingly globalised workplace, and encourage further student international mobility.